user_image

 Tasks: Data entry, basic customer support, and administrative work.

-Ideal For: Clients who need affordable support for fundamental business processes.
+Ideal For: Employers who need affordable support for fundamental business processes.

 Tips for Setting Your Rate: